spbreed/spbreed.github.io/markdown/Cloud/evolution.md

 Hosting evolution
 -----------------

-  > Dockers
   - Docker is an open-source project to easily create lightweight, portable, self-sufficient containers from any application.
 The same container that a developer builds and tests on a laptop can run at scale, in production, on VMs, bare metal, OpenStack clusters, public clouds and more.

 ![Dockers](../images/cloud/docker/docker1.png)